compositeurdigital/compositeurdigital.github.io/UX/en/release_notes/index.md

 # Release notes

 ### 2.0.12 : 24/01/2019
-- Choose between a report or all attched documments when sharing a pinboard
+- Choose between a report or all attached documments when sharing a pinboard
 - [FIX] 'To text' action not working in note templates
 - [FIX] Powerpoint presentations not loading in some cases
 - [FIX] catalog map results navigation